AlmaniaM/amcode-library/commonlibrary/AMCode.Common/README.md

 ## Overview

 AMCode.Common is a core utility library that provides essential components and helper classes used throughout the AMCode ecosystem.
-It includes file I/O operations (CSV, JSON, ZIP), email functionality, filtering capabilities, extension methods, dynamic object helpers, and common models.
+It includes file I/O operations (CSV, JSON, ZIP), email functionality, filtering capabilities, extension methods, dynamic object helpers, common models, and domain base classes.
 This library serves as the foundation for other AMCode libraries and applications.

 ## Architecture